tuyafeng/Via/README.md

 **Why can't Via scan the QR code?**

-There are too many applications that can scan QR codes, and I don’t want to add such a repetitive function.
-You can scan the QR code with your phone's camera app.
+~~There are too many applications that can scan QR codes, and I don’t want to add such a repetitive function.
+You can scan the QR code with your phone's camera app.~~

+Starting from version 4.3.4, Via has added a built-in QR code scanner.

 **How to contact you?**